-A metaphor is a good friend for a trainer (see what I did there?).
+A metaphor is a good friend of a trainer (see what I did there?).

 Let me explain…